 Stretching the core is important after cycling, as lactic build-up can temporarily change your posture.
 Many stretches can immediately alleviate this problem.
 One of them is by making a bridge.
 This is done by lying on your back, bending your knees, bringing your hands beside your ears with flat palm and fingers facing toes, and finally pushing yourself up.

 Similarly, the ‘Cobra’ position also helps in stretching the core muscle groups.
 This is done by lying on your stomach, bringing your hands beside your ears, and pushing only your upper body up, effectively arching your back outwards.

 Stretching out this muscle group cannot be stressed enough, as it is imperative in generating power to the pedals.
 Having sore quadriceps would result in subpar performance However, having fully recovered quad muscles results in a positive performance.

 All you have to do to stretch this muscle group is to lie on your stomach, bend one knee as far back, grab the ankle and pull your knee towards your buttocks.
 Maintaining this posture for around 30-60 seconds is more than enough for each leg.

 This muscle is considered the powerhouse for cycling.
 Moreover, it is this muscle group that rests on the saddle, which can result in higher fatigue as opposed to the other muscles.

-Leg cramps after biking is common, especially if it was a rigorous biking workout.
-This is because of the constant push and pull motion of the pedals that can strain the calf muscles.
+Leg cramps after biking are common; especially if it was a rigorous biking workout.
+This is because of the constant 'push and pull' motion of the pedals that can strain the calf muscles.
 This makes it even more important to stretch.